 To take the doctoral qualifying examination, your master's-level thesis must be complete.
 The doctoral qualifying examination should be taken no later than the semester following the accumulation of 56 hours of graduate credit and must be passed before taking the preliminary orals.
 If you came to the department with a master's degree, check with your Division Coordinator concerning the timing of this examination.
 You may take the qualifying examination prior to earning the 56 hours of credit, and are in fact encouraged to do so.
-Students who have not passed their preliminary examinations within five years of passing their qualifying examinations prior to taking their preliminary examination.
+Students who have not passed their preliminary examinations within five years of passing their qualifying examinations will (except under unusual circumstances) be expected to retake and pass their qualifying examinations prior to taking their preliminary examination.
 The form of the qualifying examination is determined by each division's faculty and varies considerably from one division to another.
 See the sections on Divisional Requirements for the Doctoral Degree for additional details in all cases.